 - GPC/SEC is a method of separating molecules on the base of the size they are, hence the term’size exclusion’.

 - The initial GPC/SEC columns were packed with the materials known as gels.
 This is why they were called ‘gel permeation’..

 - GPC/SEC is used to measure the molecular weight distributions of polymers.

 - The particles of the columns are made of polymers which have been cross-linked to create insoluble or inorganic substances like the spherical silica.

-Components of Gel Permeation Chromatography
+Instrumentation of Gel Permeation Chromatography

 The gel permeation process is carried out mostly in columns for chromatography.
 The design of the experiment isn’t any different from other methods for liquid chromatography.
 Samples are mixed with an appropriate solvent.
 In the instance of GPC they are typically organic solvents.
 After filtering, the solution is then injected into the column.
 Separation of the multi-component mix is carried out inside the column.
 The constant flow of fresh eluent into the column is made possible by using a pump.
 Because most analytes cannot be visible to the naked eye, the need for a detector is essential.
 In most cases, multiple detectors are employed to gather additional information about this polymer.
 The presence of detectors makes fractionation easy and precise.

 Gel permeation chromatography (GPC), also known as gel filtration or size exclusion chromatography, uses semi-permeable, porous polymer gel beads with a well-defined range of pore sizes as the stationary phase.
 These gel beads have unique features that make them appropriate for use as the stationary phase in GPC.